back-2-95/azure-terraform/README.md

 - You should see HTTP/2 200 and a valid Let’s Encrypt certificate.

 Notes
-- If you deploy myapp via Helm (make helm-install-myapp-dev), the Service name is myapp-nginx.
-Update the Ingress backend service name accordingly or create an alternate Ingress for that Service.
 - To uninstall Traefik: make helm-uninstall-traefik-dev
 - For a static public IP, pre-create an Azure Public IP and set service.loadBalancerIP in helm/traefik/values.yaml before installing.